solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 want to achieve an invariant output.

-**Note:** It's worth noting that this approach is the wrong thing to do if your aim is to minimize floating point error.
+**Note:** It's worth noting that this approach is the wrong thing to do if your aim is to minimize floating-point error.
 The AVX2 implementation here would give statistically lower error, as we are combining two smaller numbers before combining into a larger one, which gives some scope for small errors to cancel out.